An Approximate-Master-Equation Formulation of the Watts Threshold Model on Hypergraphs: A Polyadic Threshold Model with Both Node Thresholds and Group Thresholds

 \section{A Polyadic Threshold Model with Both Node Thresholds and Group Thresholds}

 We study a continuous-time extension of the discrete-time double-threshold polyadic threshold model of Chen et al.~\cite{chen2025simple}.
-In \Cref{sec:chen}, we illustrate that there is excellent agreement between the steady-state fraction of active nodes in our model and in Chen et al.'s model.
-This polyadic threshold model is an extension of the WTM~\cite{watts2002simple} to hypergraphs.
+In \Cref{sec:chen}, we illustrate that there is excellent agreement between the steady-state fraction of active nodes in our model and in Chen et al.'s model. {These polyadic threshold models are extensions of the dyadic} WTM~\cite{watts2002simple} to hypergraphs.

-In a hypergraph, nodes are adjacent to each other via hyperedges (i.e., groups) that can consist of any nonnegative number of nodes.
-The ``size" of a hyperedge is the number of nodes that are attached to it.
-In \cref{fig:hyper_schematic}, we show a small hypergraph.
-The ``degree" $k_i$ of a node $x_i$ is its number of attached hyperedges.
-One can interpret a hyperedge as a group of nodes.
+In a hypergraph, nodes are adjacent to each other via hyperedges (i.e., groups) that can consist of {a} nonnegative number of nodes.
+The ``size" of a hyperedge{, which one can interpret as a group of nodes,} is the number of nodes that are attached to it. {The ``degree" $k_{\ell}$ of a node $x_{\ell}$ is its number of attached hyperedges.
+In \cref{fig:hyper_schematic}, we show a small hypergraph.}

 In our double-threshold WTM, we assign ``classes" to both the nodes and the hyperedges.
-Two nodes (respectively, hyperedges) are in the same class if they have the same degree (respectively, size) and threshold.
-Each node $x_i$ is in a class $\vec{k}_i = \{k_i, \sigma_{k_i}\}$ that is described by {its degree $k_i$ and its threshold $\sigma_{k_i}$.} Each hyperedge $y_j$ is in a class $\vec{n}_j = \{n_j, \sigma_{n_j}\}$ that is described by its size $n_j$ and {its} threshold $\sigma_{n_j}$. {Let $\{g_k\}$ denote the degree distribution of the nodes of a network, $\langle k \rangle$ denote the network's mean degree, $\{p_n\}$ denote the group-size distribution of the hyperedges of a network, and $\langle n \rangle$ denote the network's mean group size (i.e., mean hyperedge size).} With the above notions of classes, we are assuming that all nodes with the same degree $k$ are in the same class $\vec{k}$ and that all hyperedges of the same size $n$ are in the same class $\vec{n}$.
-With these simplifications, all degree-$k$ nodes have the same threshold $\sigma_k$ and all size-$n$ hyperedges have the same threshold {$\tau_n$}.
+Two nodes (respectively, hyperedges) are in the same class if they have the same degree (respectively, size) and {same} threshold.
+Each node $x_{\ell}$ is in a class $\vec{k}_{\ell} = \{k_{\ell}, \sigma_{k_{\ell}}\}$ that is described by {its degree $k_{\ell}$ and its threshold $\sigma_{k_{\ell}}$.} Each hyperedge $y_j$ is in a class $\vec{n}_j = \{n_j, {\tau_{n_j}}\}$ that is described by its size $n_j$ and {its} threshold {$\tau_{n_j}$}. {Let $\{g_k\}$ denote the degree distribution of the nodes of a network, $\langle k \rangle$ denote the network's mean degree, $\{p_n\}$ denote the group-size distribution of the hyperedges of a network, and $\langle n \rangle$ denote the network's mean group size (i.e., mean hyperedge size).} With the above notions of classes, we are assuming that all nodes with the same degree $k$ are in the same class $\vec{k}$ and that all hyperedges of the same size $n$ are in the same class $\vec{n}$. {We are assuming that} all degree-$k$ nodes have the same threshold $\sigma_k$ and {that} all size-$n$ hyperedges have the same threshold {$\tau_n$}.